wearebraid/vueformulate.com/docs/guide/theming/styling-tips/README.md

 </div>
 ```

-Once the above output has been themed styles will largely transfer too all
+Once the above output has been themed, styles will largely transfer to all
 formulate inputs.
 The only variance is some classifications use
 different internal inputs.